sq3/packer-ubuntu-1604/README.md

 **Current Ubuntu Version Used**: 16.04

-This example build configuration installs and configures Ubuntu 16.04 x86_64 minimal using Ansible, and then generates two Vagrant box files, for:
+This example build configuration installs and configures Ubuntu 16.04 x86_64 minimal and then generates two Vagrant box files, for:

   - VirtualBox
   - VMware

-The example can be modified to use more Ansible roles, plays, and included playbooks to fully configure (or partially) configure a box file suitable for deployment for development environments.

 ## Requirements